maldoninho/ControllerLoader/README.md

 # Maldoninho-Routes

-Controller Loader is a simple class to routing the application using url's to drive the user interface.
+ControllerLoader is a simple class to routing the application using url's to drive the user interface.

 ## Reequire the ROUTES class